Animal Profile

 Previously lived with:: 2 adults , 1 cat

-How is this dog around strangers?: Hard barks, alert barks, prefers contact on his own terms.
+How is this dog around strangers?: Griffin will hard/alert bark at new people but will warm up quick, prefers contact on his own terms.

-How is this dog around cats?: Cats: Tolerant Other Animals: No experience
+How is this dog around cats?: Griffin is tolerant with familiar cats.

 Housetrained:: Yes